shawnwalmer/Code-Golf---Battleship/README.md

 2. Create your bot branch (`git checkout -b bot/YourBotName`).
 3. Commit your bot code (`git commit -am 'Add YourBotName'`).
 4. Push to the branch (`git push origin bot/YourBotName`).
-5. Open a new Pull Request with a detailed description of your bot's strategy.
+5. Open a new Pull Request with a detailed description of your bots strategy.

 ## Bot Setup

 The gameBoard.py file will implement the following:
-  - Setup the game
+  - Set up the game
   - Retrieve the opponent at a given time
   - Check for end conditions on the game
   - Play the game